open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 Heartbeat
 ~~~~~~~~~

-If a consumer takes too long to process a message, the heartbeat might timeout, causing the connection to RabbitMQ to drop (for Python, see pika's `readme <https://github.com/pika/pika/#requesting-message-acknowledgements-from-another-thread>`__ and `example <https://pika.readthedocs.io/en/latest/examples/heartbeat_and_blocked_timeouts.html>`__).
+If a consumer takes too long to process a message, the heartbeat might timeout, causing the connection to RabbitMQ to drop (for Python, see Pika's `readme <https://github.com/pika/pika/#requesting-message-acknowledgements-from-another-thread>`__ and `example <https://pika.readthedocs.io/en/latest/examples/heartbeat_and_blocked_timeouts.html>`__).

 Disabling heartbeats is `highly discouraged <https://www.rabbitmq.com/heartbeats.html>`__.
 The solution is to process the message in a separate thread (`see Python example <https://github.com/pika/pika/blob/master/examples/basic_consumer_threaded.py>`__).